Seattle Storm

 The Seattle Storm are an American professional basketball team based in Seattle.
 The Storm compete in the Women's National Basketball Association (WNBA) as a member of the Western Conference.
 The team was founded by Ginger Ackerley and her husband Barry ahead of the 2000 season.
 The team is currently owned by Force 10 Hoops LLC, which is composed of Seattle businesswomen Dawn Trudeau, Lisa Brummel, and Ginny Gilder, along with former player Sue Bird and NFL player Bobby Wagner.

 The Storm have qualified for the WNBA playoffs in 19 of their 25 seasons in Seattle.
 The franchise has been home to many high-quality players such as former UConn stars Sue Bird, Swin Cash, and Breanna Stewart; 2004 Finals MVP Betty Lennox; and Australian power forward Lauren Jackson, a three-time league MVP.
 The Storm are four-time WNBA Champions, with victories in 2004, 2010, 2018, and 2020.
 They are one of two teams who have never lost a WNBA Finals, the defunct Houston Comets being the other, they also share the record for most WNBA titles with the Comets and the Minnesota Lynx.

-The team cultivates a fan-friendly family environment at home games by having an all-kid dance squad, which leads young fans in a conga line on the court during time-outs, to the music of "C'mon N' Ride It (The Train)" by the Quad City DJ's.
+The team cultivates a family-friendly fan environment at home games by having an all-kid dance squad, which leads young fans in a conga line on the court during time-outs, to the music of "C'mon N' Ride It (The Train)" by the Quad City DJ's.
 Named for the rainy weather of Seattle, the team uses many weather-related icons: the team mascot is Doppler, a maroon-furred creature with a cup anemometer on its head; the theme song for Storm home games is AC/DC's "Thunderstruck"; and its newsletter is called Stormwatch.

 The Storm were the sister team of the Seattle SuperSonics of the NBA prior to February 28, 2008, when the team was sold to Force 10 Hoops LLC.